 9. Take a Gamble In Any Of The Pachinko Parlours In Tokyo

-P.S There is rumoured connections with the Japanese mafia, though most have cleaned up their act recently.
-Still I didn’t want to photograph any of the Pachinko Parlours in Tokyo – so enjoy a photo of the original style Pachinko I found in Nasu – north of Tokyo!
+P.S There are rumored connections with the Japanese mafia, though most have cleaned up their act recently.
+Still, I didn’t want to photograph any of the Pachinko Parlours in Tokyo – so enjoy a photo of the original style Pachinko I found in Nasu – north of Tokyo!

 10. Marvel & Take Part In The Famous Shibuya Scramble

 The busiest intersection in the world outside the Shibuya Station Hachikō exit, you can’t miss the iconic site of hundreds or even thousands of people running in all directions with every pulsing light change – Yes, the Shibuya Scramble really is a scramble!

 For the best view, head to the Starbucks Shibuya Crossing location, which has an epic bar with front-row seats from above, though you better be prepared to wait up to an hour or more for positions.